Every day, all day Thursday 25 September to Monday 6 October

 Thursday 2 October, 5:30pm - 9:00pm

-Wandering: A Rohingya Story is a visually stunning documentary of life inside the world’s largest refugee camp through the voice of Rohingya refugee Kala Miya (Kalam).
-In 2017, nearly 700,000 Rohingya Muslims fled genocide in Myanmar, turning Bangladesh’s Kutupalong refugee camp into the largest in the world.
-A moving story and poetic exploration of displacement, survival, and quiet resilience.
+A visually stunning documentary of life inside the world’s largest refugee camp through the voice of Rohingya refugee Kala Miya (Kalam).
+The film is a moving story and poetic exploration of displacement, survival, and quiet resilience.
 The film will be followed by an expert panel discussion.
 Free - registration on Eventbrite required.

 Saturday 4 October, 3:30pm - 5:00pm

-Partners involved include – Médecins Sans Frontières, Refugees Council of Australia, Asylum Seekers Resource Centre, Amnesty International Australia and Global Health Alliance of Australia, Australia Rohingya Women’s Development Organisation, Creative Advocacy Partnership, Events Engineering, Lucid Space Studio, Rohingyatographer, Rohingya Maìyafuìnor Collaborative Network, Hampden Park Public School and OTIS.
+Partners involved include – Médecins Sans Frontières, Refugee Council of Australia, Asylum Seeker Resource Centre, Amnesty International Australia, Australian Global Health Alliance, Australian Rohingya Women’s Development Organisation, Creative Advocacy Partnership, Event Engineering, Lucid Space Studio, Rohingyatographer, Rohingya Maìyafuìnor Collaborative Network, Hampden Park Public School and OTIS.

 Learn more about Meeras Pavilion here.